YavorMarkov/Efficient-EKS-Load-Balanced-Deployment/README.md

 ## Contents:

-The complete project involves setting up an Amazon Elastic Kubernetes Service (EKS) cluster, deploying an application, and making it accessible through an Elastic Load Balancer (ELB).
-The project is divided into several parts, each covering specific tasks and configurations.

-Part 1: Set Up an EKS Cluster
+**Part 1: Set Up an EKS Cluster
-Create an EKS cluster using eksctl and configure it with the necessary parameters.
+- Create an EKS cluster using eksctl and configure it with the necessary parameters.
-Verify the successful creation of the cluster using the AWS Management Console.
+- Verify the successful creation of the cluster using the AWS Management Console.

 Part 2: Deploy an Application to the EKS Cluster Create and configure the necessary Kubernetes resources, such as ConfigMaps and Secrets, for the application.